-No matter how they are classified, Barberries’ pale yellow to orange flowers, waxy red to purple berries and dazzling foliage covering the full spectrum of autumn colors and spring greens, make them one of our most beautiful shrubs.
-Ranging in size from compact to tall, the shrubs can serve as a low ground cover, an attractive medium-sized hedge or a tall, sturdy screen.
-The wicked spines along the stems are a constant deterrent to deer, cattle and other trespassers.
-Graham Stuart Thomas once commented that the incredible beauty of barberry foliage must be the reason why gardeners are willing to overlook their thorns, and that they are also valuable in combating hooliganism.
+No matter how they are classified, barberries’ pale yellow-to-orange flowers, waxy red-to-purple berries, and dazzling foliage covering the full spectrum of autumn colors and spring greens make them one of our most beautiful landscape shrubs.
+Ranging in size from compact to tall, they serve as striking specimens, an attractive medium-sized loose or sheared hedge, or a tall, sturdy screen.
+The wicked spines along the stems are a constant deterrent to deer, cattle, and other trespassers.

-Japanese Barberry (Deciduous) This species and its cultivars are the most commonly planted of the genus.
-This small to medium-sized shrub has densely massed branches covered with small, oval and some variegated leaves that progress from green to yellow, orange, red or purple before they fall to the ground.
-Tiny clusters of bell-shaped, yellow-green flowers appear along the stems in mid-spring followed by small red berries that punctuate the slender, arching, spine-covered branches in the fall and winter.
+The deciduous species, Berberis thunbergii (Japanese barberry) and its cultivars, are the most commonly planted.
+Low to medium-sized shrubs have densely massed branches covered with small, oval and sometimes variegated leaves that progress from green to yellow, orange, red or purple before they drop in fall.
+Tiny clusters of bell-shaped, yellowish green flowers appear along the stems in mid-spring followed by small red berries that punctuate the slender, arching, spine-covered branches in fall and winter.

-B. Thunbergii ‘Golden Ring’ is named for a golden edge that rings its dark reddish-purple leaves in the spring.
-This compact 3-feet by 3-feet species bears the familiar bell-shaped, yellow flowers, which are followed red berries.
+B. thunbergii atropurpurea ‘Golden Ring’ is named for a golden edge that rings its dark reddish-purple leaves in spring.
+This compact 3 by 3ft.cultivar bears the familiar bell-shaped, yellow flowers that are followed with red berries.

-B. Thunbergii ‘Rose Glow’ grows 4 to 6-feet tall.
+B. thunbergii‘Rose Glow’ grows 4-6 ft. tall and wide.
 New foliage is bronze red to light pink, changing to purple and bronze as it ages.
 Plant in full or lightly filtered sun for best color.

-There are a number of other species that are equally attractive and useful in the garden, but not as commonly planted.
+A number of other species are equally attractive and useful in the garden, but not as commonly planted.
 B. darwinii is a large evergreen shrub, with golden, almost orange flowers.
-B. caliantha is also evergreen, but quite petite.
+B. calliantha is also evergreen, but quite petite.
 B. x stenophylla ‘Corallina Compacta’ is, as its name suggests, a low-growing, compact plant with coral berries.
-Once you investigate barberries, you’ll want to know them all!